MYTH: Everything is automatically split 50-50.

 MYTH: All property is equal.

 Again - all assets are not created equal.
 You have one shot at negotiating your property settlement.
-You need to understand how income taxes impact the property you receive.
-If you get stock and your spouse gets the bank account, you might have to pay income tax on the gains when you sell the stock to get cash.
+You need to understand how taxes impact the property you receive.
+If you get stock and your spouse gets the bank account, you might have to pay a capital gain tax on the gains when you sell the stock to get cash.
 If you get the house and your spouse gets the retirement, you won’t have an income producing asset to fund your retirement years.

 MYTH: The husband is obligated to pay for the children's college.